![© Carolyn Leigh, 2005. All rights reserved. [Madura Island gerebok: 31k]](../../images/furnjmad.gif)

 Woods are local tropical hardwoods and the English translation is always that it's "teak".
 Some of the earliest pieces have large panels made from single pieces of wood.
 These are always more expensive, as trees of this size were logged out years ago.
 Joints are dovetailed, with nails and screws only used for later repairs.

-The forged iron handles on the peti kecils and grobaks are usually intact, but the decorative brass fittings and locks are frequently missing or, along with the rusted hinges, have occasionally been replaced with new ones.
-The red and blue dowry chest from Madura still has its inlaid mirrors, but this is unusual.
+The forged iron handles on the peti kecils and grobaks are usually intact, but the decorative brass fittings and locks are frequently missing.
+Some have occasionally been replaced with new ones, along with the rusted hinges.
 All the detail carving is done by hand, not machine turned.

 Colors are bright blues, greens, reds and yellows with white for accent.
 Islam discourages the use of human and animal form.
 This has encouraged the creation of bold, interlocking floral and geometric designs.
 Sometimes a pair of traditional lucky Indonesian dragons, roosters or small figures will be included, especially on the tops of the Madura dowry chests (jodangs).